 Where to sleep: Fort Kochi has great accomodation options.
 For budget travellers I can recommend one of the many homestays.
 In Fort Kochi I stayed in Mother Tree B&B and I had a very pleasant stay here with Shyam and his family.
 Other homestays with good reviews are Kevin homestay, Dream catcher homestay and Aaron’s homestay

 If you have more than three weeks it is easy to extend your Kerala itinerary.
 You could spend some more time in any of the above places or make a small detour into neighbouring states.

 From Periyar you could make a day trip visit to the Madurai Meenakshi temple for example.
 In the South you could also visit Kovalam beach and Kanyakumari, the most southern point of India.

 I can also recommend to combine your Kerala itinerary with the state of Karnataka.
 Although less popular, Karnataka also has lots of ancient temples, wildlife parks and beautiful beaches.

 Kerala itinerary travel tips

 When to go

 The best time for your Kerala itinerary is between October and March.
-In October temperatures cool down and you might have a chance to join the festivities for Dussehra and Diwali.
+In October temperatures cool down and you will have pleasant sunny weather.
+This is also a great time for outdoor activities such as trekking and wildlife viewing.
+Furthermore, you might have a chance to join the festivities for Dussehra and Diwali.
 India’s biggest festivals.